 Sleep is easy for you.

-Right now, you exist as a simple fact; you ask no question and provide no answer, yet with every phrase and punctuation of your breath, life communicates itself: warm and gentle, dangerous and real, innocent and menacing, unconscious but consequential.
+Right now, you exist as a simple fact; you ask no question and provide no answer, yet with every phrase and punctuation of your breath, life communicates itself: warm and gentle, dangerous and real, innocent and menacing.

 Your body is a borderline.

-Every bone, every curve of muscle on every limb is a demarcation dividing our region from where the map drops off at the edge of the bed.
+Every bone, every curve of muscle is a demarcation dividing our region from where the map drops off at the edge of the bed.